 - In ''Dragon Age: Origins', one of the gift items is a bottle of Chasind Sack Mead, described as having a flavor "reminiscent of warm summer days and apple blossoms on the wind, with an unexpected aftertaste of Father going off to war, never to return."

 - In League of Legends the champion Lulu the Fae Sorceress is a young Yordle girl who went off with a fairy for a few centuries to learn their magic and became total Cloud Cuckoo Lander as a result.
 One of her lines is "Yup!
 That tasted purple!"

-- In Quest For Glory IV you are given a "Good humour bar" at one point.
+- In Quest for Glory IV you are given a "Good Humor bar" at one point.
 If you try to lick it, it tastes "kinda funny".